Balakumaran-Bala/Handwritten-Digit-Recognition/README.md

 # Feature Extraction Layer:

 This layer searches for combinations of the basic features to obtain a better understanding of the digit.
-Using the 7 x 7 matrix, we search for 57 different hand-engineered features.
+Using the 7 x 7 matrix, I search for 57 different hand-engineered features.
 This layer produces a feature vector of 57 elements consisting of 1’s and 0’s.
 A “1” denotes that a particular feature exists and likewise for a “0”.

 # Fully Connected Layer:

 Each of the 57 nodes are connected to 10 output nodes.
 The connections can be thought of as weights and are stored in a weight matrix of dimension 57 x 10.
 The weights are updated through gradient descent using the formula Wij := Wij - 0.01*(Softmaxi - ∆it)*FeatureListj which was derived after taking the partial derivative of our loss function, the cross-entropy function.
-When an image is inputted, we take the dot product of the feature list and the weight matrix to produce a vector that we call the score vector.
+When an image is inputted, I take the dot product of the feature list and the weight matrix to produce a vector that we call the score vector.
 The score vector is then put through the softmax function to produce a vector of probabilities that add up to 1.
 These probabilities correlate to the chance of the inputted image being each of the digits.